jonas-printzen/codie/README.md

 }
 ```

-The **Item** - class is the base of my event- and message -solutions from the past.
+The **Item** - class is the base of my event- and message -solutions.
-I have been using this in many projects, the most modern variants relie on the above
+I have been using this in many projects, the modern variants rely on the above
 hash-constant concept..
 I will attempt to import the best of those into this library.
 However, there are som many variants it's going to take a while to clean up  ...